 7. Ensure access to affordable, reliable, sustainable and modern energy for all

 As a sector that requires substantial energy input, tourism can accelerate the shift toward renewable energy and increase its share in the global energy mix.
-Consequently, by promoting sound and long-term investments in sustainable energy sources, tourism can help to reduce greenhouse gas emissions, mitigate climate change and contribute to innovative and new energy solutions in urban, regional and remote areas.
+Consequently, by promoting sound and long-term investments in sustainable energy sources, tourism can help to reduce greenhouse gas emissions, mitigate climate change and contribute to innovative and new energy solutions in urban, regional & remote areas.
+More on sustainable energy >

 Tourism is a driving force of global economic growth, currently providing 1 in 11 jobs worldwide.
 By giving access to decent work opportunities in tourism, society - particularly youth & women - can benefit from increased skills & professional development.
 Target 8.9 recognises tourism's contribution to job creation “By 2030, devise & implement policies to promote sustainable tourism that creates jobs & promotes local culture & products”.
 More >

 Tourism development relies on good public and privately supplied infrastructure and an innovative environment.
 It can also incentivise national governments to upgrade their infrastructure and industries to be more sustainable, resource-efficient and clean, as a means to attract tourists, and other sources of foreign investment.
-This should also facilitate further sustainable industrialization, necessary for economic growth, development and innovation.
+This should also facilitate further sustainable industrialization, for economic growth, development and innovation >

 10. Reduce inequality within and among countries